 Simply put: Cows come first.
-Dairy cow care is one of the most important parts of production, and farmers are constantly discovering new ways to help their cows stay healthy and comfortable—no matter the season.
+Dairy cow care is one of the most important parts of creating wholesome and quality milk and dairy products, and farmers are constantly discovering new ways to help optimally care for their cows—no matter the season.

-Dairy farmers—with small or large farms—use best management practices as outlined in the National Dairy Farmers Assuring Responsible Management (FARM) Animal Care Program to ensure their cows are well-cared for by providing them with a nutritious diet, plenty of water and well-ventilated, well-lighted barns—all of which help keep cows healthy.
+Dairy farmers—with small or large farms—use best management practices as outlined in the National Dairy Farmers Assuring Responsible Management (FARM) Animal Care Program to ensure their cows are well-cared for.

 Many barns also feature fans and water misters that keep the cows cool and comfortable in the warm months.
 Farmers also provide clean sand, wood chips, mattresses or even waterbeds for comfortable bedding for their cows.

-Dairy farmers are always evolving their feed management techniques to ensure cow health, realize production efficiencies and improve the environmental sustainability of their farms.
-While each farm is unique, most dairy cows eat nutritious feed that consists primarily of grass, along with some grain and natural byproducts such as almond hulls, canola meal or citrus pulp that humans cannot eat and would otherwise become landfill waste.
+Dairy farmers are always evolving their feed management techniques and nutrition to ensure cow health and improve the environmental sustainability of their farms while achieving optimal productivity.
+While each farm is unique, most dairy cows are provided balanced nutrition through a total mixed ration that consists of good quality forages, and a balance of grains and proteins, vitamins and minerals.